Attendance and behaviour

 Dentist and Medical Appointments

-Parents are asked not to take their children out of school for dental or medical appointments with the exception of an emergency appointment or appointment with a consultant.
+Parents are asked not to take their children out of school for dental or medical appointments with the exception of an emergency appointment or an appointment with a consultant.
 Evidence of such an appointment, such as a letter, must be presented to the school office.

 Our Process for Monitoring Attendance